Making Nathan’s Hot Dogs Work for Your Keto Lifestyle (Best Practices)

-Several people are lining up at a hotdog place that has store signage that says, "Nathan's famous frankfurters" with the lettering-colored yellow, red and green, some of the customers are wondering, "are Nathan's hot dogs keto friendly", as they order their food from the store and the food stall nearby.
+Several people are lining up at a hotdog place with a sign saying "Nathan's famous frankfurters" in yellow, red, and green, wondering if Nathan's hot dogs are keto-friendly as they order their food.

 However, some of Nathan’s hot dogs have more carbs than others so we review each types nutritional contents, amount of carbs, if they’re healthy or not, and keto approved hot dog toppings, buns and more.